Particular/docs.particular.net/nservicebus/sagas/index.md

 While it may seem excessive at first, the business implications of the system getting out of sync with the other systems it interacts with can be substantial.
 It's not just about exceptions that end up in the logs.

 ## No saga instance available

-If a message is received while there is no saga instance, then by default this message gets discarded.
-When you have a saga instance that is already completed then it makes sense to discard other messages.
+If a message that doesn't start a saga is received but no related saga instance is found, then by default that message is discarded, i.e. it is possible that a saga instance had been already completed when further messages arrive and such messages should be discarded.

-NOTE: Assume out of order delivery as this can happen due to error recovery and/or concurrent message processing.
+NOTE: Always assume that messages can be delivered out of order, i.e. due to invoking the error recovery mechanism, network latency, and/or concurrent message processing.

-This message discarding behavior can also happen for saga instance creation.
+A similar message discarding behavior can also be invoked in case of saga instance creation.
 When a message is received that expects a saga instance to be there but that message that would create the saga instance has not yet been received or completed processing.

 There are two options to avoid discarding incoming messages in this scenario: